daominah/mdpro3fork/README.md

   deck cloud sync, and WebSocket duel server connections.
 The goal is a self-contained APK that does not require any network access.

-- **normal summon remaining*: instead of summonned
+- **normal summon remaining**: instead of summonned

+- swipe up to attack

 ## Platform